-Effective for periods beginning on or after 1 January 2020
+Effective for periods beginning or after 1 January 2020

-- Amendments to IFRS 3- Definition of a business; - Amendments to IAS 1 and IAS 8- Definition of material and: - Amendments to References to the Conceptual Framework in IFRS Standards; - Amendments to IFRS 9 Financial instruments- Hedging.
+- Amendments to IFRS 3 Definition of a business; - Amendments to IAS 1 and IAS 8 Definition of material: - Amendments to References to the Conceptual Framework in IFRS Standards; and - Amendments to IFRS 9 Financial instruments -Hedging.

-None of the other standards, interpretations and amendments effective for the first time from 1 January 2019 have had a material effect on the financial statements
+None of the other standards, interpretations and amendments effective for the first time from 1 January 2020 will have a material effect on the financial statements.